brandur/sorg/content/fragments/olap-oltp-zheap.md

 ---
 title: OLAP, OLTP, Zheap, and tradeoffs in Postgres MVCC
-published_at: 2018-10-26T18:51:39Z
+published_at: 2018-10-28T08:33:07Z
 location: Coimbra
-hook: TODO
+hook: How Zheap shifts Postgres towards optimization for OLTP by making access to new row versions cheaper and old row versions more expensive.
 ---

-A few talks at a recent Postgres conference that I attended gave me some ideas around the developing [Zheap storage engine][zheap] in Postgres [1], how to think about it with respect to the tradeoffs it makes, and how those fit into broader database design.
+One of the most exciting developments in the world of Postgres right now is work on the new [Zheap storage engine][zheap] [1].
+Recently, some sessions at a Postgres conference helped crystallize it and the optimizations it aims to make.
+Zheap promises to be a significant advancement in the operational aspects of Postgres, even if there's likely to be a tradeoff that will impact some uses of the database.

+You'll have to forgive the roundabout approach to talking about Zheap here, but I thought it'd be interesting to look at it in the broader of context of databases in general, and what we use them for.

+## Analytics versus production (#olap-oltp)

-You may have heard database enthusiasts talk about OLAP and OLTP.
+You may have heard database administrators or enthusiasts talk about OLAP and OLTP.
 They're wordy terms for the uninitiated, but like many overwrought acronyms, actually represent relatively simple ideas, and are useful as unambiguous names for two important concepts:

 * **OLAP** is "online analytical processing" and refers to a workload of more complex and long-lived analytical